videojs/http-streaming/docs/dash-playlist-loader.md

 In [this PR](https://github.com/videojs/http-streaming/pull/386), the [DPL] was updated to go through the `HAVE_NOTHING` and `HAVE_MASTER` states before arriving at `HAVE_METADATA`.
 If the MPD does not contain `sidx` boxes, then this transition happens quickly after `load()` is called, spending little time in the `HAVE_MASTER` state.

-The initial media selection for `masterPlaylistLoader` is made in the `loadedplaylist` handler located in [MasterPlaylistController][mpc].
-We now use `hasPendingRequest` to determine whether to automatically select a media playlist for the `masterPlaylistLoader` as a fallback in case one is not selected by [MPC].
+The initial media selection for `masterPlaylistLoader` is made in the `loadedplaylist` handler located in [PlaylistController][pc].
+We now use `hasPendingRequest` to determine whether to automatically select a media playlist for the `masterPlaylistLoader` as a fallback in case one is not selected by [PC].
 The child [DPL]s are created with a media playlist passed in as an argument, so this fallback is not necessary for them.
 Instead, that media playlist is saved and auto-selected once we enter the `HAVE_MASTER` state.

 The `updateMaster` method will return `null` if no updates are found.